rorihara/Keplerian_Mask_Generator/README.md

 - $r$ is the radial distance from the center of the disk.
 - $z$ is the vertical distance from the midplane of the disk.
 - $p$ and $q$ are power-law exponents. (`['p']`, `['q']`)

+## Output
+- If `savefits' is True, the masks will be saved as a FITS file.
+- If `make_animation` is True, an animation will be created and saved as an HTML file.

 ### Author